apiad/auditorium/Readme.md

 The next step is to setup automatic deployment on the Python Package Index.
 We will start with deploying to the test channel before moving on deploying to the real channel.

-First, to keep things tidy up, let me explain the how the workflow will be.
+First, to keep things tidy up, let me explain how the workflow will be.
 We will create a `develop` branch:

 ```bash
 $ git branch -C develop